-Table 9: DES Checklist It is important that Commanders are active participants in the DES process.
-This is a checklist for Commanders that provides guidance on referrals and accountability of Marines during the DES process.
-Refer to the updated MCO P1900.16 - USMC Separations and Retirement.
-Referral to the DES A Marine should be referred to the DES by a Military medical provider, when his/her medical Medical impairments impact the ability to perform military duties appropriate to their office, grade, rank, or rating.
-Complete LIMDU forms for Marines in the DES A second period of LIMDU may be required if treatment is progressing and there is an expectation that the impairment will improve.
+Table 9: DES Chee cklist This is a checklist accountability of I t Commanders are active participants in the DES p t for Commanders that provides guidance on refer Marines during the DES process.
+Refer to the upda Separations and Retirement. rals and Referral to the DES A Marine should be referred to the DES by a medical provider, when his/her medical impairments impact the ability to perform military duties appropriate to their office, grade, rank, or rating.
+Military Medical Provider Complete LIMDU forms for Marines in the DES A second period of LIMDU may be required if treatment is progressing and there is an expectation that the impairment will improve.
 Typically, a Marine should be referred to the DES during the second period of limited duty.
 KEEP IN MIND - Just because a Marine is referred to the DES does not mean that care stops.
 The Marine will still have access to healthcare and will continue their treatment recommended by the medical authority.
 Military Medical Provider Ensure timely referral to the DES by staying in regular contact with the Primary Care Manager (PCM) If after the first period of limited duty the medical provider (often a specialist) determines that the medical impairment will not improve, then referral to the DES should occur.
 Unit Commander Non-medical Assessment When requested, provide the Physical Evaluation Board Liaison Officer (PEBLO) a non-medical assessment (NMA) of the Marine's ability to Unit Commander

-Table 9: DES Che Table 9: DES Checklist It is important that Commanders are active participants in the DES process.
+Table 9: DES Checklist It is important that Commanders are active participants in the DES process.
 This is a checklist for Commanders that provides guidance on referrals and accountability of Marines during the DES process.
 Refer to the updated MCO P1900.16 - USMC Separations and Retirement. perform their current job within five calendar days of the requested date.
 Failure to submit a timely NMA delays progress of the DES application.
 Commanders may discuss the contents of the NMA with the Marine before submission.
 Sample NMAs can be found on the WWR website in the DES Toolkit at: www.woundedwarrior.marines.mil.
 Conduct Line of Duty Investigation if required If a line of duty (LOD) determination is required, provide the PEBLO a complete line of duty investigation and determination within five days of the request date.
+A Line of Duty investigation must be endorsed by the unit's General officer Courts Martial Convening Authority before forwarding the DES case to the Physical Evaluation Board.
 Unit Commander